fowlay/gerke-decoder/README.md

 Add the -S option to get a plot of average signal amplitude versus frequency.
 There should be a maximum somewhere in the frequency range.
-If no maximum is seen, try a wider search range.
+If no maximum is seen, try a different search range.

-The signal vs. frequency graph can be made more sharp by setting a small value for the -w option.
-The default is 15, so a value like 10 or 5 may be tried.
-Note however that the -w option affects decoding, so use this only while inspecting the frequency content.

-The chosen best frequency is reported when the -v option is given.
-Once the frequency has been determined it can be passed to the decoder with the -f option, e.g.:
+Once the tone frequency has been determined it can be passed to the decoder with the -f option, e.g.:

     -f 690

-If the frequency is prescribed with the -f option then the somewhat time-consuming frequency search is skipped.
+If the frequency is given with the -f option, the somewhat time-consuming frequency search is skipped.

 ### WPM